jonasmalacofilho/git-cache-http-server/README.md

 Requirements: `nodejs` and `git`.

-Install: `npm install -g git-cache-http-server`
+Install: `npm install --global git-cache-http-server`.

 To install as a service, check the `doc/git-cache-http-server.service` example service file.